vskadandale/vskadandale.github.io/_publications/paper1.md

 first validation"
 collection: publications
 permalink: /publication/2010-paper1
-excerpt: 'This paper presents a grid-oriented model for biogenic emissions. '
 date: 2010-12-01
+excerpt: 'This work presents the development of a grid-oriented emission model for biogenic emissions, written in Fortran.
+The model was initially incorporated into the MM52CAMX interface program, to allow for the online computation of biogenic emissions.
+After its firt development, the model was successfully ported to the WRF2CAMX interface program.'
-venue: 'Environmental Modeling & Software'
+venue: 'Environmental Modeling & Software 25: 1845-1856'
 ---
 ### Abstract
 >A grid-oriented Biogenic Emission Model (BEM) has been developed to calculate